Venomahmed/book-management/README.md

 ## Performance and Scalability

-- Pagination is implemented for list endpoints.
+- Server side pagination implemented for /v1/books/filter
 - Database queries are optimized and do not show signs of inefficiencies.

 ## Testing

 - Unit tests are present for service layers.
 - Integration tests are present for API endpoints.
-- The project achieves at least 80% code coverage (ASK DURING INTERVIEW).
+- The project achieves at least 80% code coverage.

 ## Documentation

 - Swagger provides documentation for all API endpoints.

-For more detailed information on each topic, please refer to the relevant sections in the project documentation or consult the project team.